 Backward: The film can be very difficult to get certain aspects of the mythology surrounding time inversion.
 If I were you, make sure to pay close attention without turning your brain off.
 Trust me, Chris’ movies can be a pain in the butt when it comes to a thought provoking mystery.

 If you have sensitive ears, the sound is pretty loud.
 Maybe it’s because I haven’t went to a theater since March.
 I managed to endure loudness like going to a Metallica concert.

 The Final Verdict: A, FOR APEX!

-As a mega fan of Christopher Nolan, he nailed it outta the park yet again.
+As a mega fan of Christopher Nolan, he nailed it out of the park yet again.
 Some of the positive things I’ve listed, indicates Mr. Nolan hasn’t ran outta gas.
 He’s still pushing his creativity forward with brilliant ideas to make them a reality.
 If you have no plans whatsoever, I strongly recommend it.
 If you felt kinda lost upon first viewing, a rewatch is suggested to get what’s going on the first place.

 Mr. Nolan if you’re reading this article?
 I just want to say bravo and thank you for keeping movie theaters alive during the pandemic.
 I appreciate your passion for cinema.
 I wish you, your friends and family to stay safe.
 Don’t be mad about Anne Hathaway’s claim you ban chairs on set.
 She was just trying to cheer you up by giving you a chuckle.
-You know how friends can be a joke whenever a setback puts anybody on halt.
+You know how friends can tell a joke whenever a setback puts anybody on halt.
 Anyway, as a lifelong fan of your work, I can’t wait to see what you have in store for your possible 12th film.
 Maybe a spiritual successor to “The Shining” or “Eyes Wide Shut?”

 Sincerely, Nick Kohler/Nick The Movie Critic